-broaden the relationship.
-It focused upon circumpolar relations, and argued for a foreign policy which would translate environmental concerns into a broader set of understandings about the impact of environmental degradation upon the north.
+Canada's 1998 National Forum on international relations, sponsored by the Canadian Center for Foreign Policy Development was to change its traditional focus with Cold War and U.S. military security and broaden out the relationship.
+It focused upon "circumpolar relations", and argued for a foreign policy which would translate environmental concerns into a broader set of understandings about the impact of environmental degradation upon the north.
 The National Forum observed that ideas concerning sustainable development in the Arctic were by nature difficult to define and translate into policies which would prompt concern at the international level.
-In answering the ultimate question, "just where the circumpolar dimension is supposed to fit in the later scheme of foreign policy?," a consultative process identified a series of issues and recommendations, which were focused upon five key questions.
-These included among others "Does a northern dimension to foreign policy have relevance for all Canadians?"
-"Does the creation of an Arctic Council offer opportunities for Pan Arctic relations or does it simply jeopardize bilateral relations with the US?", "Should Canada champion the rights of indigenous peoples, even those outside the Canadian Arctic?", "What is the role for the University of the Arctic?", and "Should geography rather than demography establish the basis for Canada's foreign policy in the North?"
+In answering the ultimate question, just where the circumpolar dimension is supposed to fit in the later scheme of foreign policy?" a consultative process identified a series of issues and recommendations, which were focused upon five key questions.
+These included questions about whether a northern dimension to foreign policy would have relevance for all Canadians, or if the creation of an Arctic Council offered opportunities for Pan Arctic.
+It also examined whether Canada should champion the rights of indigenous peoples, even those outside the Canadian Arctic, and what the role for the University of the Arctic should be.

 While, in 1999, Canada launched the Northern Dimension of its foreign policy, it is clear that even then, the answers to all of these questions were not necessarily resolved-or if resolved to the satisfaction of Canadian's, would remain important in the sense of bilateral relations with the US.
 This is a point to which we will return in a moment.
 In context of Canada's goals, however, the Canadian Government observed that a clearly defined Northern Dimension of Canada's Foreign Policy would help to establish "a framework to promote the extension of Canadian interests and values, and will renew the government's commitment to co-operation with our own northern peoples and with our circumpolar neighbors to address shared issues and responsibilities".
-Moreover, it would "demonstrate that our future security and prosperity are closely linked with our ability to manage complex northern issues" (ibid).
+Moreover, it would "demonstrate that our future security and prosperity are closely linked with our ability to manage complex northern issues".

 These policy objectives are first, to enhance the security and prosperity of Canadians, especially northerners and Aboriginal peoples, second, to assert and ensure the preservation of Canada's sovereignty in the North, third, to establish the Circumpolar region as a vibrant geopolitical entity integrated into a rules-based international system, and fourth, to promote the human security of northerners and the sustainable development of the Arctic.
 Moreover, in connection with the pursuit of these goals, there are also four key initiatives which the Canadian Government intends to pursue.
-These include the strengthening of the Arctic Council, within a broader circumpolar regionalism, principally in connection with promoting dialogue "among the eight Arctic states and Indigenous northern peoples as Permanent Participants come together to discuss and decide on matters of common interest" (ibid).
+These include the strengthening of the Arctic Council, within a broader circumpolar regionalism, principally in connection with promoting dialogue "among the eight Arctic states and Indigenous northern peoples as Permanent Participants come together to discuss and decide on matters of common interest."